-Last Sunday on my talk show Speak Up America, September 8th 2013, I posed the question, where’s the proof that the Assad government was responsible for the chemical weapons attack in Syria?
+On September 8th 2013, I posed the question on my Sunday talk show Speak Up America.
+I asked, where’s the proof that the Assad government was responsible for the chemical weapons attack in Syria?

-So far all I’ve seen are video’s of people dead or dieing from an alleged gas attack.
+So far all I’ve seen are videos of people dead or dying from an alleged gas attack.
 OK, I believe these Syrian people were attacked by a chemical weapons attack.
 But I have not seen any evidence that proves the Assad regime was, in fact, responsible.

 Russia publishes 100-page report proving rebels’ involvement in chemical attack

 06.09.2013 | Source:Pravda.Ru

 Senator McCain stated on the O’Reilly Factor that the idea of the rebels being the source of the attack as ridiculous and an insult, but back in 2012 the Israel News Agency reported:

 “Syrian Rebels Claim to Take Over Chemical Weapons

 A statement published by the Syrian rebels says that they have taken over a military base and found missiles with non-conventional warheads.”